Quickstart: Create a console app with Java and the MongoDB API in Azure Cosmos DB

 On the Create Azure Cosmos DB Account page, enter the settings for the new Azure Cosmos DB account.

-Location Select the region closest to your users Select a geographic location to host your Azure Cosmos DB account.
-Use the location that's closest to your users to give them the fastest access to the data.
+Location The region closest to your users Select a geographic location to host your Azure Cosmos DB account.
+Use the location that is closest to your users to give them the fastest access to the data.
 Capacity mode Provisioned throughput or Serverless Select Provisioned throughput to create an account in provisioned throughput mode.
 Select Serverless to create an account in serverless mode.

-Note: Only MongoDB API version 3.6 is supported by serverless accounts.
+Note: Only MongoDB API versions 4 and 3.6 are supported by serverless accounts.
 Choosing 3.2 as the version will force the account in provisioned throughput mode.

 Add a collection